FAQs

 If you are unhappy with the length of an item, contact us and we will work with you to resolve the issue.
 We do accept length exchanges, however you will be responsible for any shipping costs and may be subject to a re-working fee.

-Does my necklace come with a warranty?
+Does my design come with a warranty?

 What is your return policy?